-The payment standard for a family in shared housing is the lower of the payment standard for the family unit size or the prorata share of the payment standard for the shared housing unit size.
+The payment standard for a family in shared housing is the lower of the payment standard for the family unit size or the prorate share of the payment standard for the shared housing unit size.

-The prorata share is calculated by dividing the number of bedrooms available for occupancy by the assisted family in the private space by the total number of bedrooms in the unit.
+The prorate share is calculated by dividing the number of bedrooms available for occupancy by the assisted family in the private space by the total number of bedrooms in the unit.

 The HAP for a family in shared housing is the lower of the payment standard minus the TTP or the gross rent minus the TTP.
-The utility allowance for an assisted family living in shared housing is the prorata share of the utility allowance for the shared housing unit.
+The utility allowance for an assisted family living in shared housing is the lower of the utility allowance for the family unit size (voucher size) or the prorate share of the utility allowance for the shared housing unit.